 Students who aspire to work in the field of event management may earn one or both of the following credentials: the event management concentration (12 s.h.) and/or the Certificate in Event Management (21 s.h.).
 It is strongly recommended that students consult the sport and recreation management undergraduate academic advisor and a member of the Certificate in Event Management committee to discuss which credential is appropriate.

 Students who wish to earn both credentials must take SRM:3154 Foundations of Event Management and cannot substitute EVNT:3154 Foundations of Event Management to count toward the concentration.
-They also must take SRM:3147 Sport Event Management and cannot substitute EVNT:3260 Event Management Workshop.
+They must also take SRM:3147 Sport Event Management and cannot substitute EVNT:3260 Event Management Workshop.

 Course # | Title | Hours |